 Being sensitive around curriculum topics such as ‘family trees’ or mother’s/father’s days, and upcoming events/celebrations at school which may trigger difficult feelings.

 Developing strong partnerships with carers, local councils and specialist agencies.

 Providing support at times of change and transition.
 We will try our best to prepare them for upcoming changes and offer extra support at the beginning and end of the term and year.

 Supporting looked-after children who need extra help, either through school pastoral care, counselling support, nurture groups, school clubs, summer schemes or through referral to community-based support.

-Mrs Licia Tolley is Five Ways' Designated Looked After Children Officer, with responsibility in managing the provision for our looked after students.
+Mrs Tyrie is Five Ways' Designated Looked After Children Officer, with responsibility in managing the provision for our looked after students.